Cohya/Image2Image---cGAN/README.md

-This project is based on the following article: "Image-to-Image Translation with Conditional Adversarial Networks" (https://arxiv.org/pdf/1611.07004.pdf)
+This project is based on the following article:
+"Image-to-Image Translation with Conditional Adversarial Networks" - (https://arxiv.org/pdf/1611.07004.pdf)

+Implementing edges --> shoe example based on TensorFlow library.